Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 [DPP](../ways-you-can-help-us.md#become-a-dasharo-pro-package-subscriber)
 release and it is only available to Dasharo Entry Subscription subscribers.
 If you have DPP subscription then do steps in
-[How can I use my Dasharo Entry Subscription credentials]( ../osf-trivia-list/dts.md#how-can-i-use-my-dasharo-entry-subscription-credentials) section first.
+[How can I use my Dasharo Pro Package credentials]( ../osf-trivia-list/dts.md#how-can-i-use-my-dasharo-entry-subscription-credentials) section first.